ptbjack/Library/Mi/Capture/Foucault/The History of Sexuality.md

 ### 3. Domain

+Sexuality is an espeially dense transfer point for relations of power, it is not stubborn, necessarily dissobedient drive.

 Four strategic unities:
 1. *Hysterization of women's bodies*:
 	- medicine -- intrinsic pathology of the feminine body